MarryamZulfiqar/CoreDevPortal-Test/markdown/core/CHAIN_CONNECTION.md

 # ✅ Make sure it works

-## Once the code in `components/core/challenges/connect.ts` is complete, click on **Check Metamask Connection** to open Metamask and connect to Polygon.
+## Once the code in `components/core/challenges/connect.ts` is complete, click on **Check Metamask Connection** to open Metamask and connect to Core Blockchain Testnet.

 # 🔐 Addresses, Wallets, and Mnemonics